-Jurisdiction Name: City of St. Augustine Agency Submitting Initiative (Sponsor): City of St. Augustine Contact Person: Jenny Wolfe Email Address: jwolfe@citystaug.com Phone Number: (904) 209-4326 Is this initiative new or a revision of an earlier initiative? ⊠ New □ Revision 0 ve consistent with the Guiding Objectives of the St. Johns County gy? ⊠ Yes □ No Mitigation Initiative Title: Flood Mitigation and Drainage for the F Plaza de la ( Constitución Description: The Plaza de la Constitución was planned harbor town as the center the St. Augustin Spanish Royal Ordinances.
-The park is on the Cathedral Basilica of St. Augustine, Tri House.
-The Plaza earned its proper name to celebrate the Spanish Constitution of 18 between Cathedral Place and King Street thoroughfares for the City.
-Its proximity to the and San Sebastian River to the west make extreme weather events.
-The following mit alleviate the effects of flood hazards: • Site and Landscape Adaptations: Elevate stormwater detention system and Undergra and Cathedral Place • Temporary Protective Measures: Tempor e in in accord a stretch of I inity Episcopa for the obelia 12.
-The Plaz that serve as the Matanzas it vulnerable igation action ed Park with u ound Cisterns ance with the and bordered by al, and Government sk that was erected ta is situated the main River to the east to flooding during as are proposed to underground s under King Street Cost to Implement the Mitigation Initiative: \$4,645,000.00
+Jurisdiction Name: City of St. Augustine Agency Submitting Initiative (Sponsor): City of St. Augustine Contact Person: Jenny Wolfe Email Address: jwolfe@citystaug.com Phone Number: (904) 209-4326 Is this initiative new or a revision of an earlier initiative? ⊠ New □ Revision 5 ve consistent with the Guiding Objectives of the St. Johns County gy? ⊠ Yes □ No Mitigation Initiative Title: Flood Mitigation and Drainage for the F Plaza de la ( Constitución Description: The Plaza de la Constitución was planned along with the urban form of the harbor town as the center the St. Augustine in in accordance with the Spanish Royal Ordinances.
+The park is on a stretch of land bordered by the Cathedral Basilica of St. Augustine, Trinity Episcopal, and Government House.
+The Plaza earned its proper name for the obelisk that was erected to celebrate the Spanish Constitution of 1812.
+The Plaza is situated between Cathedral Place and King Street that serve as the main thoroughfares for the City.
+Its proximity to the Matanzas River to the east and San Sebastian River to the west make it vulnerable to flooding during extreme weather events.
+The following mitigation actions are proposed to alleviate the effects of flood hazards: • Site and Landscape Adaptations: Elevated Park with underground stormwater detention system and Underground Cisterns under King Street and Cathedral Place Cost to Implement the Mitigation Initiative: \$4,645,000.00